About the Scrutiny Unit

 Following discussions with the relevant select committees, these reviews result in the production of written questions for departments and some times briefing for oral evidence sessions.

-Other work carried out by the Unit includes:
+Other work carried out by us includes:

 - assisting other bodies within the House, for example by supporting the Speaker's Committee on its oversight of the Electoral Commission;